VillagerUnknown/VillagerCoin-CursedCoins/README.md

 * Optionally find cursed coins in vanilla structures.
 * Optionally earn cursed coins by killing some vanilla mobs.

+**Limited Quantities**

+Each type of coin has a limited number in circulation.

+- Copper: 5
+- Iron: 4
+- Gold: 3
+- Emerald: 2
+- Netherite: 1

 ## Support

 * Request features and report bugs at https://github.com/VillagerUnknown/VillagerCoin-CursedCoins/issues